boardgameio/boardgame.io/docs/documentation/turn-order.md

-# Turn Orders
+# Turn Order

-When the turn ends (either by calling `endTurn` manually or if the `turn.endIf` condition triggers), then the turn is passed to the "next" player.
-The default behavior is to pass the turn around in a round-robin fashion.
+The framework's default behavior is to pass the turn around in a round-robin fashion.
+Players can make one or more moves before triggering an `endTurn` event, which passes the turn to the next player.
+A number of other turn orders are available, including the ability to create your own.

-The framework maintains the turn order state using the following fields:
+Turn order state is maintained in the following fields:

 ```
 ctx: {
   currentPlayer: '0',
-  activePlayers: { '0': null },
   playOrder: ['0', '1', '2', ...],
   playOrderPos: 0,
+  activePlayers: { '0': 'stage-a', '1': ... },
 }
 ```

 ##### `currentPlayer`

-This is the owner of the current turn, and the only player that can call events (`endTurn`, `endPhase` etc.).
+This is the owner of the current turn.

-##### `activePlayers`

-This is a map of players that can currently make a move and their current “stage”.
-By default, `activePlayers` is not used and only the `currentPlayer` can make a move.
-You can use `activePlayers` to support actions from other players during the currrent turn (for example, if you play a card that forces everyone else to discard a card).
-Note that if `activePlayers` contains multiple players, they can make a move in any order.

 ##### `playOrder`